How to build your latent Markov model -- the role of time and space: Case studies

 \section{Case studies}

 In this chapter, we provide five relatively simple real-data examples to illustrate the usage of the different model classes discussed above.
-These case studies were all implemented using \texttt{LaMa}, with the associated R code provided in the Online Supplementary Material, allowing readers to fully replicate each of the examples.
+These case studies were all implemented using \texttt{LaMa}, with the associated R code provided at \url{https://github.com/janoleko/LatentMarkov}, allowing readers to fully replicate each of the examples.
 For each case study, we provide both the vanilla R code to specify the negative log-likelihood function as well as a high-performance version using \texttt{LaMa} functions as building blocks.